 Spain has been producing wine for nearly 2,000 years, which means you'll find a variety of bottles at all price points.
 Two wine regions stand out: La Rioja is famous for red wines, especially tempranillos, while Ribera del Duero produces many of the country's luxury vintages.

-Of note: Spain produces plenty of good wine, but it also makes a lot of cheap wine.
+Of note: Spain produces plenty of terrific wine, but it also makes a lot of inexpensive wine.
 This makes it acceptable to do like the Spaniards and dilute vino with soft drinks.

 Continue to 10 of 11 below.

 - Vino: wine